-Decimal and float properties will also be stored in the database in a locale Neutral format.
-The format of the dates and numbers displayed in the Aras Innovator UI will be determined from the DOJO toolkit as well as the .Net Localization libraries.
+Decimal and float properties are also be stored in the database in a locale Neutral format.
+The format of the dates and numbers displayed in the Aras Innovator UI is determined from the DOJO toolkit as well as the .Net Localization libraries.